maxdan94/lp_mincut/README.md

 ##To compile##

 Install MOSEK with the C api (license is free for academics)
-Change the Makefile replacing with your paths
+Change the Makefile replacing the paths with the ones that fit your settings
 type "make"

 ##To execute##